 Do I have to purchase tickets in advance?

-We highly recommended you pay online.
-This way you can be sure to get the day and time booked for the tour you want.
-Our booking partner charges a small fee for their service.
-You can also try meet at the shuttle bus and see if we have available seats and pay exact cash only, but we can't guarantee availability.
+We recommended you pay online, this way you can be sure to get the day and time booked for the tour you want.
+You can also arrive at our boat dock and see if we have seats available but there are no guarantees so advance booking is recommended.
 Sorry, no bookings by phone.

 Do you cancel tours due to bad weather?

 Weather conditions are monitored right up to the departure time and cancellations can be made by us (due to inclement weather) up to one hour prior to departure.
 If we cancel the tour for any reason, you will be given a full refund or the opportunity to reschedule based on availability of a future tour.
-Our boat is fully under a roof so in the event of a light Florida rain you will stay dry.
+We will not operate during extreme low tides, rainy conditions and windy conditions.

 Can I get a refund or reschedule my tour after buying tickets?

 We require 24-hour notice for cancellation of tickets.
 Passengers who fail to show for a tour reservation or cancel without 24-hour notice (e-mail or confirmed phone call) will not receive any refund because we are guaranteeing your space on the tour.
 Cancellations made before 24 hours of your scheduled tour will receive a full refund.
-No refunds will be issued for late arrivals unless it is a medical emergency.
 Send cancellation email request to

 Is there a restroom on the boat?